 Student Code of Conduct Appendix 11

-- Students will report to Student Health Services (Foreman Hall) immediately if they have been exposed to the coronavirus or person(s) exhibiting covid-19 symptoms.
+- Students will report to Student Health Services (Foreman Hall) immediately if they have been exposed to the coronavirus or person(s) exhibiting COVID-19 symptoms.

-- Students must comply with Campus Health Protocols for attending and obtaining diagnostic or surveillance COVID-19 testing under published protocol.
+- Students must comply with Campus Health Protocols for attending and obtaining diagnostic or surveillance COVID-19 testing weekly under published protocol.

 - Students will abide by all guidelines and policies of the Center for Disease Control (CDC) and New York State.
-This includes but not limited to travel bans and restrictions, personal and public hygiene, and limiting the spread of coronavirus.
+This includes but is not limited to travel bans and restrictions, personal and public hygiene, and limiting the spread of coronavirus.

-- Students are strongly encouraged to remain on campus once they arrive for the semester.
+- Students are strongly encouraged to remain on campus/Delhi area once they arrive for the semester.
 If a student leaves campus, they agree to not return to campus if they have knowledge of exposure to coronavirus/covid-19.
 They may not return to campus for at least 14-days from the date of exposure or the cessation of symptoms.
 Students must report any exposures/symptoms to Student Health Services (Foreman Hall) immediately.

-- To aid in identification all SUNY Delhi students must visibly wear their valid student ID when on campus and in common spaces.
+- To aid in identification, all SUNY Delhi students must visibly wear their valid student ID when on campus and in common spaces.